-- Enable or disable the built-in wireless features. - Open the Settings window. - Enable or disable the built-in Bluetooth features. - Open a keyboard setting page. - This key invokes the function defined by yourself.
-If no function is defined, press this key to open the Cortana personal assistant.

-To define or change the action for the F12 key, do the following:

-- 1. Open the Lenovo Settings program.

-- 2. Click the input icon

-- 3. Locate the KEYBOARD: USER-DEFINED KEY section and follow the instructions on the screen to complete the setting.
+- Enable or disable the built-in wireless features. - Open the Settings window. - Enable or disable the built-in Bluetooth features. - Open a keyboard setting page. - Invoke the function defined by yourself.
+To define or change the action for the F12 key, do the following: - 1.
+Open the Start menu and click the Lenovo Vantage program. - 2.
+Click Hardware Settings and then click Input. - 3.
+Locate the Keyboard: User-defined Key section and follow the instructions on the screen to complete the setting.

-On the Input page, you can also define different functions for the key combinations with F12, such as Shift+F12, Alt+F12, or Ctrl+F12.
+On this setting page, you can also define different functions for the key combinations with F12, such as Shift+F12, Alt+F12, or Ctrl+F12.